rawilk/laravel-form-components/docs/components/file-upload.md

 </div>
 ```

-**Note:** Since the component applies a class of `sr-only` (hides the input) to the input itself, the input must have an id assigned to it
+> {note} Since the component applies a class of `sr-only` (hides the input) to the input itself, the input must have an id assigned to it
 for the label to be able to trigger a click on the input.
 By default, the component assigns the `id` to the `name` attribute if you don't
 provide an `id` to it.